NVIDIA/NeMo/docs/sources/source/tutorials/callbacks.rst

 EvaluatorCallback must be passed tb_writer_func at initialization.
 This function must accept a
 `tensorboardX.SummaryWriter <https://tensorboardx.readthedocs.io/en/latest/tensorboard.html>`_
-and whatever is returned from user_epochs_done_callback.
+, whatever is returned from user_epochs_done_callback, and the current step.
 We recommend for user_epochs_done_callback to simply return the global_var_dict for tb_writer_func to consume.
 The user must log all data of interest inside tb_writer_func including scalars that would otherwise be logged if tb_writer_func was not passed to EvaluatorCallback.